javflores/apprenticeship-katas/BowlingGameKata/README.md

 ## Bowling Game Kata

 Write a program to score a game of Ten-Pin Bowling.
-Input: string (described below) representing a bowling game
-Ouput: integer score
+Given an input string describing the result of the bowling game, the program needs to output the score as integer value.

 ### The scoring rules:

 Each game, or "line" of bowling, includes ten turns, or "frames" for the bowler.

 In each frame, the bowler gets up to two tries to knock down all ten pins.

 - If the first ball in a frame knocks down all ten pins, this is called a "strike".
 The frame is over.
 The score for the frame is ten plus the total of the pins knocked down in the next two balls.